 The examination begins with questions about the patient's medical history, medication and the history of the injury.

 The next part of the assessment will involve analysing gait.
-We use a force plate and treadmill with video analysis.
+We use a force plate and Optogait system.
 The Podiatrist will be able to assess imbalances and exactly how our foot strikes the ground.
 For example, one foot may overpronate (ankle rolls inwards) whilst the other foot may over supinate (ankle rolls outwards).

 Leg length discrepancies, muscle imbalances, faulty movement patterns and issues with core function all contribute towards pain and injury.
 With the findings from the assessment, the Podiatrist is then able to guide you to the appropriate management plan, using a variety of techniques to bring the body back into balance,